Green Card Practice Assistant Jobs

 How does green card sponsorship differ from H-1B for a Practice Assistant?

 Green card sponsorship through PERM leads to permanent residency rather than a temporary status with renewal deadlines.
-Unlike H-1B, EB-3 sponsorship has no lottery and no annual cap on petitions, though country-based priority date backlogs can extend the wait.
+Unlike H-1B visa, EB-3 sponsorship has no lottery and no annual cap on petitions, though country-based priority date backlogs can extend the wait.
 The PERM process requires DOL labor certification first, which adds time upfront but provides a more stable long-term outcome.

 How long does the PERM and green card process take for this role?